nixworks/public/news/2008/06/9/README.md

 ##### Pakistan
 ### [ Pakistan lawyers begin a "Long March" of protests against the Government of the President of Pakistan Pervez Musharraf calling for the reinstatement of judges dismissed last year including the former Chief Justice of Pakistan Iftikhar Muhammad Chaudhry. ](/news/2008/06/9/pakistan-lawyers-begin-a-long-march-of-protests-against-the-government-of-the-president-of-pakistan-pervez-musharraf-calling-for-the-rein.md)
-_Context: Pervez Musharraf, Iftikhar Muhammad Chaudhry, president, Pakistan's chief justice, Pakistan_
+_Context: Pakistan's chief justice, Pakistan, Iftikhar Muhammad Chaudhry, president, Pervez Musharraf_

 ##### Ukrainian coal mine collapse
 ### [ 24 miners are rescued from the Ukrainian coal mine collapse with 12 still missing and one reported fatality. ](/news/2008/06/9/24-miners-are-rescued-from-the-ukrainian-coal-mine-collapse-with-12-still-missing-and-one-reported-fatality.md)